 When you separate, there are often a whole host of issues that you need to consider, and if possible resolve, especially where children are involved.
 Finances, arrangements for the children, living arrangements including urgent ones, what happens to the family pet, and so on.

+Family Mediation is a way of you controlling the process.
 With the court process, the court or Judges decide these things.
-There are often long delays, and cases can be adjourned without you having a say in matters.
-Our family justice system and courts are really struggling, especially at the moment, and there is a growing move to look at other ways to resolve family disputes, rather than the courts.
+There are often long delays, and cases can be adjourned without you having a say in matters, very often at extremely short notice.
+Our family justice system and courts are really struggling, and there is a growing move to look at other ways to resolve family disputes, rather than the courts.

 I want to leave my relationship.
 What are my options?

-As well as being a ‘traditional’ family lawyer, I have also trained as a family mediator.
+As well as being a ‘traditional’ family lawyer, Karen Newman and I are also qualified family mediators.